“I need to let the world know that this darkness happens every day.”

 IJM is working with government agencies and partners in South East Asia to stop forced scamming.

-To find out more about forced scamming, you can watch this new BBC Three documentary, 'Hunting the Catfish Crime Gang' from Monday 23rd October.
-Also available on BBC iPlayer.
+To find out more about forced scamming, you can watch the BBC Three documentary, 'Hunting the Catfish Crime Gang' on BBC iPlayer.